tumcms/Blue-Framework/README.md

-# BlueFramework3
+# BlueFramework

 ## Info

-BlueFramework3 compiles with Visual Studio 2015 x64 Update 3.
+BlueFramework version 3.0.0.0 and up compiles with Visual Studio 2015 x64 Update 3.
 Currently, we are not aiming at supporting any other compilers.

 ## License